Hjjj0918/ENGG1330-Tutorial/README.md

 # ENGG1330-Tutorial
 This is a repo of my teaching as a STA of ENGG1330 Tutorial G1.
 ENGG1330 mainly talks about how to use basic functions of python.

+Here are the main contents of ENGG1330 (python):